Call for Help

 Read more about naloxone on UW’s campus, including a list of FAQs.

-Get free NARCAN® nasal spray and fentanyl test strips at these locations:
+Free fentanyl test strips are available at these locations:

 Public Health Madison and Dane County